Solar-network/docs/README.md

 ## Security

-If you discover a security vulnerability within this package, please send an e-mail to security@swipechain.org.
+If you discover a security vulnerability within this package, please send an e-mail to security@solar.network.
 All security vulnerabilities will be promptly addressed.

 ## License